CocoaNutsUIUC/HealthKit-Demo/README.md

     func writeSample(for quantityType: HKQuantityType, sampleQuantity: HKQuantity, completion: @escaping (Bool, Error?) -> Void) {

-        let sample = HKQuantitySample(type: quantityType, quantity: sampleQuantity, start: Date(), end: Date()) healthStore.save(sample) { (sucess, error) in
+        let sample = HKQuantitySample(type: quantityType, quantity: sampleQuantity, start: Date(), end: Date()) healthStore.save(sample) { (success, error) in
             DispatchQueue.main.async {
-                completion(sucess, error)
+                completion(success, error)
             }
         }
     }
 ```

 - We first create a `HKQuantitySample` object from our data `sampleQuantity` which is of the type `quantityType`.
 - Then simply call `healthStore.save()` to save the data, and we handle the result in the main thread with our `completion` handler.
-Wala!
-That's it.
+That's all it is.

 #### 7. Create the function `askForHealthKitAccess` in `ViewController`